Skip to main content

 Feedback Inhibition

 Feedback inhibition is a regulatory mechanism where the product of a process inhibits its own production.
-In the context of the lux operon, when the LuxR–inducer complex activates transcription of the lux operon, it simultaneously inhibits the transcription of luxR.
-This ensures that as luminescence increases, the production of the activator LuxR is downregulated, maintaining a balance in gene expression and preventing overproduction.
+In the context of the lux operon, when the LuxR–inducer complex activates the transcription of the lux operon, it simultaneously inhibits the transcription of luxR.
+This ensures that as luminescence increases, the production of the activator LuxR decreases, creating a balance that prevents overexpression of the luminescent genes.

 Recommended video: